We are debating Plastics

 Email Chain: usmanaduragbemi77@gmail.com

-- Remember, in these debates, it's not all about speed.
+- Remember, it's not all about speed.
 Focus on persuading me and showcasing the importance of your arguments.
 Keep it engaging and add some flair.
 When it comes to theory arguments, make sure they're valid and not just trendy.

 - I'm not a calculator, so it's not just about winning lots of arguments.
 Persuade me with communication and style.